iechor/docs/content/engine/swarm/ingress.md

 - If you expect to run multiple service tasks on each node (such as when you have 5 nodes but run 10 replicas), you cannot specify a static target port.
-  Either allow Docker to assign a random high-numbered port (by leaving off the `published`), or ensure that only a single instance of the service runs on a given node, by using a global service rather than a replicated one, or by using placement constraints.
+  Either allow iEchor to assign a random high-numbered port (by leaving off the `published`), or ensure that only a single instance of the service runs on a given node, by using a global service rather than a replicated one, or by using placement constraints.